 Each week there will be required primary and secondary readings.
-The primary readings are assigned to multiple sections; the required secondary readings will be selected by each instructor from the larger bibliography indicated on the syllabus (see Course Materials below).
 In addition to completing the required readings for each week and participating actively in class discussions, at the end of the semester students will be required to submit a research paper on a topic related to one or more of those covered in the course.
 All assignments should be uploaded to turnitin.com as MSWord-compatible files (each student will be emailed a link for this at the beginning of the semester).